noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

 ### Reading the Pulse of Political Attention

-Figure [???](#fig-sliding-event-intensity-politics) shows the **sliding event intensity** within the politics cluster.
+Figure [16](#fig-sliding-event-intensity-politics) shows the **sliding event intensity** within the politics cluster.
 To isolate short-term reactions, the absolute number of hyperlinks is averaged over a three-day window.
 This smoothing removes the long-term growth in Reddit activity and allows local fluctuations to come into focus.